Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

 # Natural Language Processing (Nlp)

 Nlp is a subset of natural language toolkit that specifies an interface and a protocol for basic natural language processing.
-Tizen enables you to use Natural Language Process (Nlp) functionalities, such as language detection, parts of speech, word toeknize, and entity detection.
+Tizen enables you to use Natural Language Process (Nlp) functionalities, such as language detection, parts of speech, word tokenize, and entity detection.
 For more information, see the [nltk Forum](http://www.nltk.org/).

 The main features of the Tizen.Nlp namespace include: